 Secretarial staff are absolutely crucial to a well-run office as they help support the entire team, allowing them to do their jobs effectively.
-If you’ve chosen a great candidate, their transition into the business will be seamless, and you’ll be left wondering what you did without them.
+If you’ve chosen a great candidate, their transition into the business will be seamless, and they will bring secretarial skills and attributes that will leave you wondering what you did without them.
 If you’ve made a bad hire, however, it could leave you and your team exposed, impacting negatively on your reputation with clients and internal stakeholders.
 As the leading secretarial agency in London, these are four common mistakes we’ve seen during the hiring process.

 Discounting the phone interview